Service and rates

 Who is responsible to setting up or changing service?

-Owners of residential rental property are responsible for setting up and for paying for garbage service, per City code.
+Owners of residential rental property are responsible for setting up and for paying for adequate garbage, recycling and composting service, per City code.
+Accounts must be set up in the owner’s name and sent to the owner or property management company for payment.